Matrix Decomposition and Applications: Reduced Row Echelon Form (RREF)

 \section{Reduced Row Echelon Form (RREF)}

-In Gaussian elimination Section~\ref{section:gaussian-elimination} (p.~\pageref{section:gaussian-elimination}), we introduced the elimination matrix (a lower triangular matrix) and permutation matrix to transform $\bA$ into an upper triangular form.
-We rewrite the Gaussian elimination for a $4\times 4$ square matrix, where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed:
+In Section~\ref{section:gaussian-elimination} on Gaussian elimination, we introduced the elimination matrix (a lower triangular matrix; see \eqref{equation:elimination_mat}) and the permutation matrix to facilitate transforming $\bA$ into an upper triangular form.
+Let us now revisit the Gaussian elimination process for a $4\times 4$ square matrix, where $\boxtimes$ denotes a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed:

-Furthermore, the Gaussian elimination can also be applied to a rectangular matrix, we give an example for a $4\times 5$ matrix as follows:
+Moreover, Gaussian elimination can also be applied to rectangular matrices.
+Below, we demonstrate the process for a $4\times 5$ matrix:

-where the blue-colored numbers are \textit{pivots} as we defined previously (Definition~\ref{definition:pivot}, p.~\pageref{definition:pivot}) and we call the last matrix above \textit{row echelon form} of matrix $\bA$.
-Note that we get the 4-th row as a zero row in this specific example.
-Going further, if we subtract each row by a multiple of the next row to make the entries above the pivots to be zero:
+where the numbers highlighted in blue are \textit{pivots}, as previously defined (Definition~\ref{definition:pivot})~\footnote{In the context of Gaussian elimination, a pivot element is the first nonzero element in a row when performing row operations to transform a matrix into its row echelon form or reduced row echelon form.}.
+The resulting matrix is referred to as the \textit{row echelon form} of $\bA$.
+In this example, the fourth row becomes a zero row.
+To continue, we perform additional row operations to ensure that all entries above the pivots are zero:

-where $\bE_3$ subtracts 2 times the $2$-nd row from the $1$-st row, and $\bE_4$ adds the $3$-rd row to the $1$-st row and subtracts 2 times the $3$-rd row from the $2$-nd row.
-Finally, we get the full \textit{row reduced echelon form} by making the pivots to be 1:
+where $\bE_3$ subtracts twice the second row from the first row, while $\bE_4$ adds the third row to the first row and subtracts twice the third row from the second row.
+To achieve the full \textit{reduced row echelon form (RREF)}, we need to ensure that all pivots are set to 1:

-where $\bE_5$ makes the pivots to be 1.
-Note here, it is not necessary for the transformation matrices $\bE_1, \bE_2, \ldots, \bE_5$ to be lower triangular matrices as they are in LU decomposition.
-They can also be permutation matrices or other matrices.
-We call this final matrix the \textbf{reduced row echelon form} of $\bA$ where it has 1's as pivots and zeros above the pivots.
+where $\bE_5$ scales the pivots so that they equal 1.
+Unlike the transformation matrices used in LU decomposition, which are generally lower triangular, the transformation matrices $\bE_1, \bE_2, \ldots, \bE_5$ may also include permutation matrices or other types of matrices.
+The resulting matrix is the \textit{reduced row echelon form (RREF)} of $\bA$, characterized by having pivots equal to 1 and zeros above the pivots.